What is the Communications Act 2003?

 In short, the act dictates how people in the UK can access and use telecommunications, including television, phone calls, and, most importantly, the internet.
 Like the Telecommunications Act of 1996 in the US, it was meant to minimise regulatory burdens and maximise commercial opportunity.

-The act abolished the licensing system put in place by the 1984 act.
-Under the previous act, operators of telecommunication systems need to obtain a license from the government, so the 2003 act made it much easier for smaller, local systems to establish themselves.
+The act abolished the licensing system put in place by the 1984 act, under which operators of telecommunication systems were required to obtain a license from the government, so the 2003 act made it much easier for smaller, local systems to establish themselves.
 The newer act allowed foreign ownership of ITV, Channel 5 and all AM and FM radio stations.
 Previously, non-EU ownership was forbidden.

 Furthermore, the so-called "Murdoch clause" (named after media mogul Rupert Murdoch) allowed newspaper groups that own at least 20% of the market to purchase Channel 5.
 However, groups of the same size are prevented from buying ITV.
 The Secretary of State can intervene on such mergers when he or she feels plurality is threatened - known as the plurality test.